An exciting new future for Dodderhill Independent Girls, Droitwich Spa, as part of The RGS Worcester family of schools.

 The Headmaster of RGS Worcester Mr John Pitt adds: “This is a unique opportunity for Dodderhill and RGS to work together and I am excited about what the future holds for our community of more than 1,400 pupils across four schools.
 Both schools are known as centres of excellence and girls from Dodderhill already join our co-educational Sixth Form of around 200 students and achieve exceptional results.
 There will be new opportunities to enhance our already strong links.
 For example, we envisage some joint staff insets and training, sharing of best practice, an extension of our bus network, and combined concerts at Worcester Cathedral.”

-The Headmistress of Dodderhill, Mrs Cate Mawston, said: “We are delighted to join the RGS Worcester family of schools – this is a natural development in our successful relationship.
+The current Headmistress of Dodderhill, Mrs Cate Mawston, said: “We are delighted to join the RGS Worcester family of schools – this is a natural development in our successful relationship.
 This partnership will enable us to continue to build on our strengths as a small school, by sharing the expertise and facilities of a larger school.
 For example, our girls can use the full-size all-weather sports pitches, hold events at the brand new RGS Worcester Performing Arts Centre, take part in joint musical productions and tours and benefit from an award-winning careers programme.”

 Mrs Mawston concludes: “This new partnership between Dodderhill and RGS Worcester will enable more girls to achieve their full potential and become confident, outstanding young women who can aim high, fully equipped for the opportunities of the 21st century.”